renaldas112/odin-landing-page/README.md

 </div>

 ## A simple landing page website
-Simple landing page design using CSS (used flexbox instead of grid) Only did Desktop version (mobile wasn't part of the task)
+Simple landing page design using CSS (used flexbox instead of grid) <br>
+Only did Desktop version (mobile wasn't part of the task)

 MIT © [Renaldas112]()